qrtl/hls-oca/account_move_delivery_invoice/readme/DESCRIPTION.md

-This module adds a new report (納品書) in invoices.
-The report uses the same content as the standard invoice report but displays a custom title and omits all tax information.
-This module also allows configuring a dynamic title for posted invoice reports.
+This module adds a Delivery Note report (納品書) to invoices.
+The report displays the same content as the standard invoice but with a custom title and no tax information.

+Configurable report titles are available for invoices, credit notes, delivery notes, and return slips.